 - Diarrhoeal Diseases: H.O. in 2017 published a data stating that Diarrhoeal disease deaths in Nigeria had reached 186,218.
 Diarrhoea is regarded as the second leading killer of children under the age of five, which goes to show the vulnerability of children in Nigeria.
 Diarrhoea is caused by a host of bacterial, viral and parasitic organisms most of which are spread by feces-contaminated water.
 Diarrhoea results to over 5% of all deaths in Nigeria.

 - Cancer: Cancer is regarded as one of the leading causes of death worldwide as cases and deaths from the disease keep rising.
 Some of the key factors that have led to the growth of cancer especially in Nigeria has been the increasing exposure to known cancer risk factors such as tobacco, unhealthy diets, alcohol, and environmental pollutants.
+A lot of Nigerians travel abroad to get medical treatment for cancer from advanced cancer hospitals.
 It is estimated that four out of five cancer cases in Nigeria lead to deaths.
 Statistically, cancer is estimated to be responsible for 3% of all deaths in Nigeria.

 - Meningitis: Meningitis is a deadly infection that affects the delicate membranes known as meninges which cover the brain and spinal cord.
 Meningitis is believed to be mostly caused by a viral infection, however, bacterial, parasitic and fungal infections are also known to cause the disease.
 Meningitis is estimated to be responsible for about 3% of deaths in Nigeria.